 1. Make a solution with white vinegar and water.

 Fill a spray bottle with half and half water and white vinegar (also known as cider vinegar), and use a simple yet effective cleaning solution on nearly any surface.
-This handy little mixture will help to keep counter tops, tiles, sinks, draining boards, order no prescription Seroquel and bathtubs, leaving them spotless and gleaming.
+This handy little mixture will help to keep counter tops, tiles, sinks, draining boards, buy pharmacy Seroquel waterview and bathtubs, leaving them spotless and gleaming.

 You can also use lemon juice for a similar effect, or save it for rubbing on those tough stains.

 For the dreaded shower-head clean (a prime area for becoming clogged with scale and dirt), simply fill a ziploc or sandwich bag with cider vinegar and secure it around the shower head with an elastic band.

 Leave it overnight and remove in the morning.
 You’ll find that the grime has become magically dissolved!
 Give it a quick wipe over to finish off.

 3. Banish food stains with bicarbonate of soda.

 Bicarbonate of soda (also known as baking soda) is a wonder ingredient at getting rid of spilled food on grills, ovens and hobs.
 When the spillage first occurs, cover with a sprinkle of the stuff as soon as you can.
 Leave for a few minutes, then dampen down with a bit of water and give it a rub.

 The soda should act as a gentle abrasive and bring off the stain quite easily.

 4. Avoid toilet scale build-up with diet cola.